coderanger/coderanger.net/content/posts/application-cookbooks.md

 # A Brief History

-When I first started on the rewrite of the application cookbooks my goal was simple, build a modular system for a PaaS on top of Chef.
+When I first started on the rewrite of the application cookbooks my goal was simple, build a modular PaaS-ish system on top of Chef.
 The original cookbook offered a few pre-baked deployment strategies that could be slightly customized through [data bags](/data-bags/) but was overall relatively inflexible.
 The deployment strategies couldn't be extended without forking